AmericanSquid/KrakenGate/README.md

 * Refine error handling and reconnection logic.
 * Reconcile TX/RX audio level reporting.
 * Cleanup leftover legacy code from KrakenRelay’s Mumble interface.
-* Add optional authentication on Flask API.

----

-This makes it clear: it’s **for remote operation of legacy/analog radios**, a **testing spin-off from KrakenRelay**, and uses the same CM108 PTT code + a simplified Mumble bridge.

-Would you like me to also add a **“Differences from KrakenRelay” table** showing what features were stripped out vs. kept (Hamlib, watchdog, APRS, etc.)?
-(That’s handy for testers who already know KR.)